lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ```
 <img src="/files/titanic_project/survival_rate_fare_price.png" width="auto" height="450">

 The tail of the survivors is longer showing that people who paid a higher fare were more likely to survive.
-However, this is not strict, some passengers who bought an expensive ticket also died.
+However, this is not strictly the case, some passengers who bought an expensive ticket also died.

-Finally let's look at the survival rates amongst different passenger classes.
+Finally let's look at the survival numbers amongst different passenger classes.

 ```python
 pclass1_survive = train_df.loc[(train_df['Survived'] == 1) & (train_df['Pclass'] ==1 )]